 I am not performing, just taking lessons and practicing in my home but I want something better than the (very) small guitar amp I'm using.
 Something perhaps in the $200-300 range that sounds nice.
 Thanks.

 I'm an academic, and am moving across the country (SF to Boston) for a one year gig.
 The new university is unfortunately not paying my moving expenses (nor a very high salary), and I'm trying to figure out the best way to get my stuff there.
 I'll be driving with a station wagon full of stuff, which should be fine for most of my stuff.
 But I'm not sure *all* of the boxes will fit, and I have a piano and couple of pieces of furniture that I would like to, but don't have to, bring.
 More below. [more inside]

+Can you help me identify this piano piece?
 I came across in this Al Jazeera documentary about gang violence in San Salvador.
 If possible, I'd like to find the sheet music...but I have no idea whether it was written for the doc or if it's a well-known piece.
 Any help is appreciated!

 A piano frame (also called a harp or plate) is a big cast iron piece that the strings attach to.
 About how much does the cast iron frame of an upright piano weigh?

 I really enjoy playing piano as a hobby.
 I've played in worship bands for 3 different churches, and played in a few local bands as well with live gigs.
 But I don't think I'm very good, and I'm not sure how to improve. [more inside]

 I have my late grandmother's piano in my apartment, on which my mother my two aunts never learned to play piano.
 I don't play piano either and I'd kinda like to use the space for something else, like possibly the absence of a piano.
 How do I achieve that?
 What are my options? [more inside]